4044ever/duolingo-chinese-dictionary/README.md

   }
 ```

 Is the data complete?
-No, beside missing words that I still haven't found yet or simply missed I can only see data up to the lesson I am currently doing, that is Section 4, Unit 6 right now.
+No, beside missing words that I still haven't found yet or simply missed I can only see data up to the lesson I am currently doing, that is Section 4, Unit 11 right now.
 I also started curation the data near the end of Section 3, so I presume there are many words that are missing and hard to find because going through all the previous lessons is rather tedious.
 But this is whre YOU can help.

+Some words have no lessons number
+These are words that I `found` in lessons, but don't remember were they appeared first.

+What is [c]?
+The are the classifiers, 个, 辆, 张 and a few more

 Is there any data left out?
 Yes.
 I leave out out all single charactersthat do not have a meaning by itself.
 Example: 可以 is a word and we all all know, but neither 可 nor 以 is used by itself.
 Of course 可以, 可乐, 以前 etc are all in the list.
 I also left out some locations, like Berlin, New York, which I fin not that relevant.